Previous Page Next Page

 6123.1 Interviewing the Reporter

-Before case closure, the APS specialist interviews people who report abuse, neglect, or financial exploitation of people age 65 or older and adults with disabilities for the following reasons:
+Before case closure, the APS specialist interviews the person who reported the abuse, neglect, or financial exploitation for the following reasons:

 • To clarify information given at intake.

-• To collect additional information about allegations and clients’ overall situation and risks of harm.
+• To collect additional information about allegations and the client’s overall situation and risks of harm.

 Interviewing the reporter as one of the first interviews during the investigation may help to do the following: